raacker/raacker.github.io_backup/_posts/flask/2018-01-06-flask2-your-first-flask-app.markdown

 $ pip install Flask
 {% endhighlight %}

-Wait.. are you on virtualenv or virtual environment? if not, I recommend you to use virtualenv for flask app or any python project.
-Because when libraries get updated, it may cause your app error.
-You might want to keep these versions and maintain it yourself.
+Wait.. before we start, are you on **virtualenv** or virtual environment? if not, I recommend you to use virtualenv for flask app or any python project.
+Because when libraries get updated, it may cause your app error due to new features or dependencies.
+You might want to keep these versions and maintain yourself.
 And also, you might not want to mess up your desktop with python libraries.
 It's actually mess if you install any libraries you want.
 Imagine it.. web.. scipy.. numpy.. pandas.. game.. you don't need game libraries for Flask(just for now)

 If you have no idea how to do virtualenv, check out [my post](https://raacker.github.io/python/2017/07/14/python-virtual-environment/).